I was born in 1993 and grew up in Western Massachusetts. Ever since I can remember, I have always experienced

 the world through ceaseless contemplation and introspection.
 I never spoke very often, nor asked many questions,

 but observed the way people acted around me and the strange world around me, where it seemed that everything had

 already been figured out, trying to discern how to act and trying to understand why things were.

-I went to George Washington University (GW) in Washington DC for three years (2011-2014).
+I attended George Washington University (GW) in Washington DC for three years (2011-2014).
 I was drawn to the

 rigid structure, rationality, and simplification of human nature that economics provided, and I was intrigued by its